-Every time workstation operator tries to access IBM I protected with OTP access, new prompt will pop-up asking for verification code.
-Open your mobile OTP app and retype numeric code shown on the screen.
+Every time the workstation operator tries to access IBM I protected with OTP access, a new prompt will pop up asking for verification code.
+Open your mobile OTP app and retype the numeric code shown on the screen.

 OTP itself is not only used as a mechanism to validate user access with unique token stored on user smartphone.
 It is also used to prevent URL reuse from other workstations.

-As our terminal is web based and someone hijack your URL, OTP brings additional security level along URL protection mechanism to prevent unauthorized use of server resources.
+As our terminal is web based and someone hijacks your URL, OTP brings an additional security level along URL protection mechanism to prevent unauthorized use of server resources.

-For the end, let's see short video demonstrating use of invalid TOTP token.
-The same message will popup if someone tries to reuse expired token.
+For the end, let's see a short video demonstrating use of invalid TOTP token.
+The same message will pop up if someone tries to reuse an expired token.

 NOTE: OTP token have 30sec. regeneration time by default.
-That means, each 30 sec. new OTP will be generated inside mobile app.
-Still, server validation is usually as twice as long so that user have enough time to enter token that is about to expire and pass into terminal session.
+That means, each 30 sec. new OTP will be generated inside the mobile app.
+Still, server validation is usually as twice as long, so that the user have enough time to enter the token that is about to expire and pass into terminal session.